Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 Did you know that even a slight skew in a scanned document can significantly reduce OCR accuracy?
 Let's explore the factors that impact how well OCR performs and what can be done to mitigate these challenges.

 One of the most significant factors affecting OCR performance is the quality of the original document.
-According to a 2025 article by Octaria, OCR accuracy is negatively affected by documents that are wrinkled, torn, faded, discolored, or smudged.
-What are advancements in OCR technologies in Q1 2025 using LLMs?
+According to a hypothetical future article from Octaria, OCR accuracy is negatively affected by documents that are wrinkled, torn, faded, discolored, or smudged.

 The quality of the scanned image is equally critical.
 For example, sharp character borders, high contrast, and good alignment are essential for accurate text recognition.
 Images with poor resolution, misalignment, or excessive noise can lead to errors.